A fast algorithm for approximating the ground state energy on a quantum computer: Quantum algorithm

-{\it Quantum algorithm.\ } First we discuss our algorithm in general terms and then we provide a complete analysis.
-The key observation is that the procedure we outlined above can be implemented on a quantum computer with cost that does not grow exponentially with $d$.
+First we discuss our algorithm in general terms and then we provide a complete analysis.
+The key observation is that the discretization we outlined above and the estimation of the smallest eigenvalue of the resulting matrix can be implemented on a quantum computer with cost that does not grow exponentially with $d$.
 This is accomplished by modifying quantum phase estimation, a well known quantum algorithm for approximating an eigenvalue of a unitary matrix $W$, see e.g., \cite[p.
 225]{NC00}.
+First we provide a high level description of the algorithm and then give all its details and the resulting error and cost estimates.